 TC Electronic Ditto Looper

 Some players only use one or two pedals; others have entire racks they bring along to every gig.
 If you’re in the latter category, the slimmer profile of the Boss RC-3 and TC Ditto Looper will help minimize the load of gear you have to schlep to a gig.
 The flip side of that is that their simplified controls don’t offer you the on-stage options to quickly cue up memory slots or assign loops to multiple pedals for on the fly switching.
-Both the Boomerang (see full specs) and the JamMan (see full specs) give you four potential pedal options along with an array of switches, making good use of their extra size if your pedal rack can handle their bigger footprint.
+The JamMan (see full specs) gives you four potential pedal options along with an array of switches, making good use of its extra size if your pedal rack can handle their bigger footprint.

 The only truly necessary functions for a loop pedal are the ability to record, stop, and play back on demand.
 A lot of players want to do more with their looped tracks, though, and for that you’ll need a pedal that offers a wider range of functions.

 Many loop pedals offer rhythm tracks and options for laying down a beat behind your own lines.
 These are typically more useful tools for those who use their loop pedal in the practice room and studio, but may be helpful in some on-stage applications.